Pivot Health Products Available in Texas

 - Supplemental Insurance Coverage – Cash benefits to pay your medical insurance deductible or coinsurance or other expenses you have during a serious accident or illness.
 Provides protection for services your primary health insurance plan does not cover.
 This coverage can be added to your insurance protection package even if you already have an individual major medical plan or a group major medical plan through your employer.

-Pivot Health plans also provide extra non-insurance benefits.
+Pivot Health temporary health plans also provide extra non-insurance benefits.
 These include savings on telehealth doctor consultations 24/7, savings on eye care and eyewear and savings on prescription drugs at thousands of pharmacies across the country.

 The number of telehealth visits is unlimited.
 Savings on eye care and eyewear include discounts of 15 percent to 40 percent on eye exams, lenses for eyeglasses, eyeglass frames and contact lenses.
 Prescription drug savings can be up to 75 percent.